jcarpent/jcarpent.github.io/_pages/about.md

   <figcaption class="caption">With Uarior, a very brave puppy learning to become a guide dog.</figcaption>
 </figure>

-**How can robots learn to move and interact with the physical world?** This question runs through my research, from understanding human locomotion to developing algorithms for robot learning and control.
-I bring together perception, optimization, machine learning and simulation to connect what a robot sees, what it learns, and how it acts.
+I am a research director at [Inria](https://www.inria.fr/en), where I lead the [Willow research group](https://www.di.ens.fr/willow/).
+Willow is a joint team of Inria, [École normale supérieure](https://www.ens.fr), and [CNRS](https://www.cnrs.fr), based in the [Department of Computer Science at ENS](https://www.di.ens.fr) in Paris.

-I am a research director at [Inria](https://www.inria.fr/en) and head of the [Willow research group](https://www.di.ens.fr/willow/), a joint team of Inria, [École normale supérieure](https://www.ens.fr), and [CNRS](https://www.cnrs.fr), based in the [Department of Computer Science at ENS](https://www.di.ens.fr) in Paris.
-My work combines mathematical foundations with practical algorithms and open-source software, making the methods we develop available for others to study, use, and build upon.
+My research focuses on physical AI, with the aim of giving robots the ability to reason about and act in the physical world.
+My approach brings together perception, optimization, machine learning, simulation, and control to help robots understand their surroundings, anticipate the consequences of their actions, and interact with their environment.
+I develop the mathematical foundations and computational tools that support these capabilities, with an emphasis on translating theoretical advances into practical algorithms and open-source software.

-This research continues through [ARTIFACT](https://www.inria.fr/en/autonomous-robots-erc-grants)—**The ARTIficial Motion FACTory**—supported by an ERC Starting Grant awarded in September 2024.
-The project began in September 2025.
-If these questions resonate with you, explore our [open positions](#open-positions) or [get in touch](mailto:justin.carpentier@inria.fr).
+In September 2024, I was awarded an ERC Starting Grant for [ARTIFACT](https://www.inria.fr/en/autonomous-robots-erc-grants), **The ARTIficial Motion FACTory**, which began in September 2025.
+If you are interested in contributing to this research, please see our [open positions](#open-positions) or [get in touch](mailto:justin.carpentier@inria.fr).

 ## Biography